 Even though I’m offering services beyond traditional martial arts, I’m still creating the very same sense of community, purpose, and goal-driven environment as all other fitness-related businesses.

 Greater focus, improved self-control, and increased self-discipline are only a few of the lasting benefits that a practitioner or trainee realizes from their study of any martial art.

 As a business owner, your challenge is to translate the discipline you impart in your teaching to your employees to ensure the smooth operation of your business.
 How you impart these lessons to your employees may go far in determining the success of your business.

 Partnering is a critical element of nearly all businesses.
 We partner with employees and investors, in addition to actual business partners or co-owners.
 Effective partnering is evident in any successful organization that requires multiple human beings to achieve its objectives.

 Teams of all types require a few elements of effective partnering to be successful.
 Marriage and personal relationships require a focus on partnering and attention to these same elements.

 Whether you’re striving to reach a high-growth target or achieve any meaningful objective for your Martial Arts school or Fitness business, you’re bound to be faced with obstacles along the way that will put your success at risk.
 The attitude you have and the actions you take during these critical moments will ultimately determine your success or failure.

-Ethics is defined by Webster’s as the moral principles which determine the rightness or wrongness of particular acts or activities.
+Merriam-Webster defines ethics as "the discipline dealing with what is good and bad with moral duty and obligation."
 In laymen’s terms, ethics are about doing the right thing when you know nobody is watching.